Can you negotiate rent? The short answer is yes. After all, you never get anything unless you ask for it.

 So, how do you go about negotiating rent?
 Rental negotiations can be tricky, so it’s always in your best interest to be strategic when talking to landlords.
 Here are different ways to negotiate rent, gain bargaining power, take action and (hopefully) get a lower rent from your property manager.

-Know the rental market
+1. Understand the rental market

 Rental rates are not a secret, but they can change from day to day.
 Get a competing rate in writing if you can, and if it’s lower than the one being offered, have it with you when you go to negotiate.
 A lower rate in a similar apartment is a great tool for negotiating a lower price on your own apartment.

-Consider the time of year
+2. Consider the time of year

-Sell yourself as a good tenant
+3. Sell yourself as a good tenant

-If you’ve never rented in that particular complex, than a few letters of recommendation will go a long way toward convincing a manager you’d be a tenant worth having, even at a lower rate.
+Looking for another lesson on how to negotiate rent?
+If you’ve never rented in that particular complex a few letters of recommendation from personal references will go a long way toward convincing a manager you’d be a tenant worth having, even at a lower rate.

-Exchange value for price
+4. Exchange value for price

-Think of jobs or tasks around the property — maintenance, cleaning, administrative, marketing, etc.–that would increase the underlying value of the owner or manager’s investment.
-Helping with some of these activities could cut down on expenses and thus justify the price reduction you’re looking for.
+Think of jobs or tasks around the property — maintenance, cleaning, administrative, marketing — that would increase the underlying value of the owner or manager’s investment.
+Helping with some of these activities could cut down on expenses and thus, justify the price reduction you’re looking for.

-Experiment with the lease terms
+5. Experiment with the lease terms